The Chinese Grammar Structures List for Beginners: 13 Patterns to Get You Started

 4. Adj + 地 + Verb

-This particle is mainly used as an adverb, like “ly” in English.
-It’s used before a verb.
+The particle 地 is mainly used as an adverb, like “-ly” in English.
+It’s used between an adjective and a verb.

 to walk slowly